xcart/xcart-docs/_pages/kb_en/general_setup/basic_configuration/general_settings/checkout.md

 X-Cart allows both registered and anonymous checkout for customers.

-The checkout process for an unregistered customer and for a registered but not logged in customer will start with a page that suggests that they should either sign in with an existing X-Cart account or proceed with an email without an account creation or use their Google and Facebook account for checkout if the {% link "Social Login" ref_IapN8lJ8 %} addon is installed and configured.
+The checkout process for an unregistered customer and for a registered but not logged in customer will start with a page that suggests that they should either sign in with an existing X-Cart account or proceed with an email without creating an account, or use their Google or Facebook account for checkout - if the {% link "Social Login" ref_IapN8lJ8 %} addon is installed and configured.

 ![gs-checkout.png]({{site.baseurl}}/attachments/ref_0I0Cpjkh/gs-checkout.png)

 ### Anonymous Checkout

 X-Cart allows anonymous or guest checkout for your customers.
 This means that if a customer is not registered in your store they do not need to create an account and can proceed to checkout specifying an email only.
-During checkout, such a customer will need to specify their shipping and billing address, and choose a delivery and payment method.
+During checkout, such a customer will need to specify their shipping and billing addresses, and choose a delivery and payment method.
 X-Cart will allow them to place the order only after all the fields have been completed properly.

 {% note info %}
 Before the actual shipping and billing address info is specified, X-Cart calculates taxes and shipping cost based on the default customer address predefined in the store.